cannatag/ldap3/README.txt

 	- Test suite refactored
 	- Fixed single object search response error
 	- Changed attributes returned in search from tuple to dict
-	- Added 'rawAttributes' key in search response to hold undecoded (binary) attribute values read from ldap
+	- Added 'raw_attributes' key in search response to hold undecoded (binary) attribute values read from ldap
 	- Added __repr__ for Server and Connection objects to re-create the object instance

 * 0.4.2 - 2013.07.29